 Before joining ACS, Nannery was an Assistant Attorney General in the Public Advocacy Division of the Office of the Attorney General for the District of Columbia where her practice was focused on federal affirmative civil litigation of constitutional and administrative law issues.
 Prior to her work as an Assistant Attorney General, Nannery was a fellow in the Supreme Court Fellows Program.
 Previously, she practiced at the Center for Constitutional Litigation, P.C. and at Quinn Emanuel’s Los Angeles office.
 She began her legal career as the Supreme Court Assistance Project Fellow at Public Citizen.

-Nannery is an elected member of the American Law Institute, and a member of the Women’s Bar Association of the District of Columbia and the Hispanic Bar Association of the District of Columbia.
+Nannery is the author of the law treatise Recovery for Wrongful Death, 2025 Edition (Thomson Reuters 2024).
+She is an elected member of the American Law Institute, and a member of the Women’s Bar Association of the District of Columbia and the Hispanic Bar Association of the District of Columbia.
 She received her J.D. from the University of Virginia School of Law and her B.A. in American Studies from Cornell University.